-The two main internal monitoring systems to detect and report corruption are Switch's Ethics and Whistleblower Hotline and Switch's quarterly sub-certification program.
-All Switch employees have access to our independent third-party Ethics and Whistleblower Hotline to report potential instances of fraud, bribery, and/or corruption.
+The two main internal monitoring systems to detect and report corruption are Switch's Ethics and Whistleblower Hotline and Switch's quarterly subcertification program.
+All Switch employees have access to our independent third-party Ethics and Whistleblower Hotline to report potential instances of fraud, bribery, and / or corruption.
 Complaints can be submitted via email, phone, or through the internal website created for all employees.
 In addition, on a quarterly basis, executives within the organization must complete a sub-certification questionnaire that addresses fraud, bribery and corruption.
 These questionnaires are reviewed by the Chief Financial Officer and head of Switch Internal Audit.

 In addition to regular review of the questionnaires, Internal Audit annually audits the Switch Handbook which is inclusive of all of Switch's ethical standards and anti-corruption policies.
-Internal Audit also performs annual audits of entity level controls as part of the SOX audit inclusive of ethical standard controls.
-Beyond annual SOX and Switch Handbook audits, Internal Audit includes all operations into consideration when performing their annual financial risk assessment which drives the audit scope for the year.
+Internal Audit also performs annual audits of entity level controls inclusive of ethical standard controls.
+Beyond annual Switch Handbook audits, Internal Audit includes all operations into consideration when performing their annual financial risk assessment which drives the audit scope for the year.